-On these sites, you can hire content writers to create content for you.
+You can hire content writers on these sites to create content for you.
 (Just remember that you get what you pay for.
 Not all of these writers will necessarily be able to write well in English, nor will they necessarily be familiar with real estate investing.
 You need to do your due diligence).

-- You can find marketers and copywriters in our Carrot Marketplace – they’ve been carefully vetted to make sure that you get high quality content that is specific to you.
+- You can find marketers and copywriters in our Carrot Marketplace – they’ve been carefully vetted to ensure that you get high-quality content specific to you.

-We used to use the outsourcing sites to find writers but now we focus on working with topic experts (people who know our business and industry very very well).
-They’re more expensive but the quality and the result you get is 10x better.
+We used to use outsourcing sites to find writers, but now we focus on working with topic experts (people who know our business and industry very well).
+They’re more expensive, but the quality and the result you get are 10x better.
 You get what you pay for.

 Or, Here’s An Even Easier Way – The Carrot Content Marketing System

-They can help you put some of your content marketing on autopilot which will save you dozens of hours per month and hundreds of dollars vs. hiring out the writing and optimization… plus you can always edit these posts to put your own spin to them before they publish.
+They can help you put some of your content marketing on autopilot, saving you dozens of hours per month and hundreds of dollars vs. hiring out the writing and optimization… plus you can always edit these posts to put your own spin to them before they publish.

 Best of all worlds.

-So, if you’re looking for some very powerful content marketing without a lot of the effort of writing it (or of managing writers) then be sure to check out our Content Pro level.
+So, if you’re looking for some very powerful content marketing without much effort to write it (or manage writers), then be sure to check out our Content Pro level.